dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 1. Once `azd` has built the container images it pushes them to the ACR registry that was created during the provisioning phase.
 1. Finally, once the container image is in ACR, `azd` updates the resource using ARM to start using the new version of the container image.

+> [!NOTE]
-`azd` also enables you to output the generated Bicep to an `infra` folder in your project, which you can read more about in the [Generating Bicep from .NET Aspire app model](/dotnet/aspire/deployment/azure/aca-deployment-azd-in-depth?branch=main#generate-bicep-from-net-aspire-app-model) section.
+> `azd` also enables you to output the generated Bicep to an `infra` folder in your project, which you can read more about in the [Generating Bicep from .NET Aspire app model](/dotnet/aspire/deployment/azure/aca-deployment-azd-in-depth?branch=main#generate-bicep-from-net-aspire-app-model) section.

 ## Provision and deploy a .NET Aspire starter app

-The steps ahead demonstrate how to create a .NET Aspire start app and handle provisioning and deploying the app resources to Azure.
+The steps in this section demonstrate how to create a .NET Aspire start app and handle provisioning and deploying the app resources to Azure using `azd`.

 ### Create the .NET Aspire starter app